 It is necessary sometimes for a man to act . . . for the common good or for the good of those with whom he is fighting.
 Hence Augustine says, “Those whom we have to punish with kindly severity it is necessary to handle in many ways against their will.
 For when we are stripping a man of the lawlessness of sin, it is good for him to be vanquished, since nothing is more hopeless than the happiness of sinners, whence arises a guilty impunity and an evil will, like an internal enemy.

 With a logic that can only make sense within a deeply religious—possibly only Hebraic—worldview, the argument here is that it is sometimes better to die than to be permitted to continue in wickedness.
-When talking about soldiers in war, this gets complicated because very often the people against whom the just warrior is fighting is not some hardened ideologue.
+When talking about soldiers in war, this gets complicated because very often the persons against whom the just warrior is fighting are not hardened ideologues.
 Not every German soldier was a member of the SS, and there is a generally safe presumption that most soldiers—on either side—would much rather be somewhere else.
 Nevertheless, the claim here is those who are fighting in an unjust war can be loved when we stop them from participating—willingly or intentionally or not—in an unjust fight.

 This emphasis on human flourishing continues when we bring the just warrior himself into view.
 Just war presumes a particular kind of character—only just warriors will fight just wars with any reliability.
 The cultivation of the kinds of virtues required to fight just wars justly—even when one is angry, lonely, hungry, exhausted, and terrified out of their wits—adds to our ability to flourish.
 War may not profit us in the sense that it adds an ounce of treasure to our pockets, but the profit is the acquisition of virtue, manifest in other-centered acts of self-donation.